FCS-3

 FCS-3 is an integrated naval weapons system developed by the Japanese Defense Ministry for the Japan Maritime Self-Defense Force.

-This system is composed of weapon-direction and fire-control subsystem and multi-function radar subsystem.
+This system is composed of weapon-direction and fire-control subsystem and a multi-function radar subsystem.
 The multi-function radar subsystem adopted active electronically scanned array (AESA) technology, and there are two sets of antennas: the larger one is a C-band radar for surveillance and tracking, the smaller one is an X-band radar as a fire-control radar.